tildeio/helix-website/app/views/static/getting_started.html.md

 # Step 2: Generate a Helix crate

-To start using Helix, add the `helix-rails` gem to your Gemfile:
+To start using Helix, add the `helix-rails` gem to your Gemfile.
+(Note: The version of `helix-rails` does not necessarily match the version of the `helix_runtime` gem or the `helix` crate)

 ```{Gemfile}ruby
 source 'https://rubygems.org'